Hale Purlieu figure of eight walk

 A figure of eight walk through Hale Purlieu, crossing streams and taking in great views across the Common’s valleys and mires.
 Look out for butterflies and dragonflies as you explore.
 Stonechats and dartford warblers can also be seen flying between the gorse bushes.

 Reach the valley bottom and cross directly over the stream, which now has a new name - "Beetles Bottom" - thought up by the Beetles class of Hale Primary School 2017.
-Continue to pass under the large ornate pine tree and carry on uphill towards a small patch of woodland.
+Continue to pass under the large ornate pine tree and carry on slightly-right uphill towards a small patch of woodland.

 When the ground levels out you will reach a cross roads.
 Head straight on to follow a path that hugs the edge of the Purlieu, heading north east, eventually passing under the powerlines.

 Look right here for good views across the valley of Millersford Plantation.
 Keep a look out for grayling butterflies to the sides of the path.

 You will meet another crossroads with a gravel cairn.
 Again, carry straight on, ignoring another crossroads soon afterwards.
 Before you reach the northern edge of the Purlieu, marked by a thick tree line, you will meet a third crossroads.
 Turn left here to again hug the edge of the Common.